Select Page

-In the span of a little over 24 hours we were with friends who have celebrated over 50 years together, and then other friends that were celebrating the marriage of their daughter.
+In the span of a little over 24 hours, we were with friends who have celebrated over 50 years together and then other friends who were celebrating the marriage of their daughter.
 The latter was filled with other young people who met at a Christian Camp set in the mountains of Virginia near Roanoke.
-The outdoor celebration was perfect for any occasion… but particularly perfect in this very strange year.
-Standing under a larger tree as they exchanged vows, we were all sitting in chairs – pods of mostly 2s and 4s spread across the hillside.
-At a certain point in the ceremony, the minister (without any sound equipment by the way) had us all join hands with our family, and remind ourselves of these vital relationships, and touching (in every sense) that makes a difference in the journey…
+The outdoor celebration was perfect for any occasionparticularly in the extraordinary year of COVID-19.
+Standing under an enormous tree as they exchanged vows, we were all sitting in pods of primarily 2s and 4s spread across the hillside.
+At a certain point in the ceremony, the minister (without any sound equipment) had us all join hands with our family and remind ourselves of these vital relationships and touching (in every sense) that make a difference in the journey…

-We also caught up with other friends, who now have girls of their own, 8 and 5, who, within the next 15 years, would easily be on the dance floor not just having fun, but being the guest of honor.
-They were also raised in the church, which is where we met, and we were talking about where things are with The Church, which I thought interestingly has its own journey through The Middle.
+Another set of friend’s girls of 8 and 5 were enjoying dancing with the bride and others… and within the next 15 years, will be on the dance floor being the guest of honor.
+They were also raised in the church, where we met and discussed where things are with The Church. which has its own trouble journey through The Middle.
 My father-in-law gave his life to The Church which he credited with changing his life — likely it did.
-But he didn’t stop there – living through the Civil Rights era, the Chicago Riots, he engaged in an inner-city church that had a vibrant congregation — actually 37 of them — the number of languages spoken on Sunday Mornings.
-He brought all of that diversity, a new term, but not a new concept, under one roof — both collectively and individually — to find The Middle.
+But he didn’t stop there – living through the Civil Rights era and the Chicago Riots, from an inner-city church with a vibrant congregation.
+Actually there were 37 of them — the number of languages spoken on Sunday Mornings.
+He attracted all that diversity, a new term, but not a new concept,under one roof- collectively and individually- to find The Middle.

 The other area my father-in-law engaged with was support for Women in ministry.
-Much was written historically about the “rightness” of that leadership position, and you can find – well given my focus this week – about as many on either side.
-He was unwavering – he supported… early, and often.
-And not just a nod here and there, he was actively engaged in encouraging and supporting them, including seeing one of his parishioners rise to the level of Dean of the very seminary he helped save in the 80’s.
-He engaged, sometimes fiercely, in ensuring all voices were heard — a lifetime commitment to both The Middle, but also the renewing and restorative power of The Church.
+Much was written historically about the “rightness” of that leadership position, and you can find – well, given my focus this week – about as many on either side.
+He was unwavering – he supported it… early and often.
+And not just a nod here and there.
+He actively encouraged and supported them, including seeing one of his parishioners rise to the level of Dean of the seminary he helped save in the 80s.
+He engaged, sometimes fiercely, in ensuring all voices were heard — a lifetime commitment to The Middle and The Church’s renewing and restorative power.

-He also later in life realized he needed to make his own family a priority, and most of his grandkids never saw him other than as a Grandfather.
+Later in life, he realized he needed to make his own family a priority, and most of his grandkids never saw him other than as a grandfather.
 The picture on the left below is a famous one in our family.
-At the time it was simply one of his granddaughter’s reaching up to touch her Grandfather.
-Little did any of us know that about 25 years later, we would see it in a totally different framing.
-Amie would hear the call to become a Minister herself, and we now see that picture as the passing of the torch.
-On the far right, is our granddaughter — who, at only 3, was one of the cutest Flower Girls for a wedding in our family, and that couple are now expecting their first child.
-The Middle — is renewed — by each generation, and our own commitment to it.
-Doors are now open to her, and the next generation – our Children’s Children’s Children — that widened The Middle.
-The closing song for the week sounds words of love, and caution for the journey.
+At the time, it was simply one of his granddaughters reaching up to touch her Grandfather.
+Little did we know that about 25 years later, we would see it in a different framing.
+Amie would hear the call to become a Minister herself, and we now know that picture as the passing of the torch.
+On the far right is our granddaughter — who, at only 3, was one of the cutest Flower Girls for a wedding in our family, and that couple is now expecting their first child.
+The Middle — is renewed — by each generation and our own commitment to it.
+Doors are now open to her and the next generation – our Children’s Children’s Children — that widened The Middle.
+The closing song for the week sounds like words of love and caution for the journey.
 Embrace your own role in The Middle… and find The Story in Your Eyes.

 I’ve been thinking about our fortune